Dima0012/DMF-ImaGenerator/README.md

 In the scene, you can specify the Shapes and their position with a Transformation; you need to also specify the BRDF of the Shape (the way the obejct reflect the light.
 The BRDF needs a Pigment with a color in RGB format.
 You also need to specify where the camera (the observer) is in the scene and point light sources if you use the pointlight algorithm.

-The shapes curently available are spheres and planes; we support Uniform and Specular BRFD, and Uniform, Checkered and Image Pigments.
+The shapes currently available are spheres and planes; we support Uniform and Specular BRFD, and Uniform, Checkered and Image Pigments.

 <!---
 ## Syntax